DiegoVallejoDev/aeropal/README.md

 pnpm install

 # Start development server
-pnpm start
+pnpm run dev
 ```

 The app will be available at `http://localhost:3000`

 ## 📱 Usage

+### Basic Brewing

-1. **Select Your Recipe**: Choose from Classic, Strong, Light, or Iced brewing profiles
+1. **Select Your Recipe**: Choose from built-in recipes or your custom creations
 2. **Start Brewing**: Follow the step-by-step instructions
-3. **Timer Guidance**: Let AeroPal handle the timing for bloom and steep phases
+3. **Timer Guidance**: Let AeroPal handle automatic timing and notifications
 4. **Perfect Cup**: Enjoy your expertly crafted AeroPress coffee

+### Creating Custom Recipes

+1. **Click "Create Recipe"**: Access the recipe editor from the home screen
+2. **Set Basic Parameters**: Configure coffee amount, water volume, and description
+3. **Design Custom Steps**: Add instruction, timer, automatic, or completion steps
+4. **Save & Brew**: Your custom recipe appears on the home screen ready to use

+### Step Types

+- **Instruction**: Manual steps with custom button text and tips
+- **Timer**: Automated countdown with duration control and audio alerts
+- **Automatic**: Self-advancing steps with customizable delays
+- **Completion**: Custom celebration screens with icons and messages

 ### Recipe Profiles